xbmc/repo-scripts/script.skinshortcuts/README.md

 - Users can now specify that their menus should not be shared between skins
 - Support for context menu add-on ([Git](https://github.com/Ignoble61/context.skinshortcuts.addtomenu)) to add items directly to menu

-Also, whilst it does not affect how skinners interact with the script, it is important to note this version introduces an option for users to specify that their menus should not be shared between skins.

 ## With Thanks - Because their names don't deserve to be at the bottom :)